KIS record 2014/15

 - Course level most recent two years

-- Unistats subject level 3 most recent year
+- JACS subject level 3 most recent year

-- Unistats subject level 3 most recent two years
+- JACS subject level 3 most recent two years

-- Unistats subject level 2 most recent year
+- JACS subject level 2 most recent year

-- Unistats subject level 2 most recent two years
+- JACS subject level 2 most recent two years

-- Unistats subject level 1 most recent year
+- JACS subject level 1 most recent year

-- Unistats subject level 1 most recent two years
+- JACS subject level 1 most recent two years

-The content of the subject structure used on the Unistats website is slightly different than the JACS structure to improve ease of understandability by users.
-Detail of the mapping of JACS3.0 codes to Unistats levels is provided in a JACS3.0 to NSS levels mapping spreadsheet
+Detail of the mapping of JACS3.0 codes to NSS levels is provided in a JACS3.0 to NSS levels mapping spreadsheet.

 For further education colleges the above approach will be applied.
-In order to allow the approach to be applied the LDCS (Learn Direct Classification System) codes included within the KIS return and on the LARS (Learning Aims Reference Service) will be mapped to JACS codes.
-Full details of the mapping can be made available from HEFCE.
+In order to allow the approach to be applied the LDCS (Learn Direct Classification System) codes included within the KIS return and on the LAD/LARA (Learning Aims Database/Learning Aims Reference Application) will be mapped to JACS codes.
+Full details of the mapping can be found at HEFCE Frequently asked questions.

 Aggregation will be applied to NSS and DLHE data separately.
 Therefore it is possible that NSS data and DLHE data will be displayed at different points in the hierarchy depending on the numbers responding to each survey.